Perfect Cinnamon Rolls

 Line them all up, nice and close to each other giving a little room in between for rising.

-I place my rolls into a barely warm oven to rise.
+Place rolls into a barely warm oven to rise.
 Usually cuts down 15 minutes 🙂 Plan on about 40-45 minutes to rise.

 Perfect!
 Now pre-heat your oven and get ready to bake!